 We were told that overnight, the terminal is cleared and then closed after the last flights, re-opening at 5AM. – Lee

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Kunming Changshui International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Kunming Changshui International Airport.

 What to Expect